jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/assignment-in-text-code.md

 (hypothetical notation, not a real, valid notation)

 But there is no such thing as a general assignment.
 The above is an object assignment, that has the symbol __o=__.
-When you use the symbol o=, you also do not have to mention __‘.
+When you use the symbol o=, you also do not might mention __‘.
 Object’__:

 ```
 B  o=  A